Navigation Home - AA-Fishing Lakes Fish

 Outlook: Good To Very Good

 Westslope Cutthroat Trout are popular here, and are a favorite of both fly fishing enthusiasts and spinning gear anglers.
 The diet of these cutthroat trout consists of insects, small fishes and crustaceans.
 Locals report the need to match the hatch with dry flies or streamers when fly fishing, or use small spinners, imitating minnows, to tempt them into biting.
-Year round, including while ice fishing, small jigging spoons are also delivering some nice cutthroats.
+Fly fishing is not covered in this website, but cutthroat trout are being caught on plenty of other lures and bait.

 Kokanee Salmon